-In the early 1990’s, I very much wanted to own a quilt.
+I began my quilting journey in the early 1990’s.
+You see I very much wanted to own a quilt.

 I could not afford such a treasure.
 So I decided to make my own.